My little corner of poetry…

 snowflakes vanish at touch.

-a beautiful contrast,
+a beautiful contrast, red against white,

-but they never meet, never speak
+but they never meet, never speak the same language of love.

-but will always stay apart,
+they touch, but will always stay apart.

 roses bruise, snow fades.